Step 2 - Testing the installation

 do <projectName>.exe (

 This launches the Web Connection server - which is just a FoxPro application.
-You're now ready to respond to requests assuming the server is configured correctly.
+The application is now ready to respond to requests.

 Here's what you should see:

 Now switch over to the Web browser default page that was opened for you and hit the